Richardinho/blog-posts/kara-erickson-review.md

   }
 }
 ```
+Contrary to what we might expect, `address` is not nested within `home`.
-What has happened is that AddressComponent is still configured to see NgForm as its ControlContainer and cannot see the NgModelGroup at all.
+What has happened is that the Address Component is still configured to see `NgForm` as its `ControlContainer` and cannot see the `NgModelGroup` at all.

-If we change viewProviders so that ControlContainer looks for an NgModelGroup instead:
+If we change viewProviders so that `ControlContainer` looks for an `NgModelGroup` instead:
 ```
 viewProviders: [
     { provide: ControlContainer, useExisting: NgModelGroup}